azagniotov/stubby4j/README.md

       headers:
          content-type: application/text
          access-control-allow-origin: "*"
+      latency: 1000
+      body: >
+         This is a response for 123, that can span across multiple lines as long as appropriate indentation is in place.
       status: 200
-      latency: 1000
-      body: This is a response for 123

 -  request:
       method: GET